01241/02821/README.md

 # 02821
-Test Offline Workflow with AndroidStudio; Responsive Tables; Isotope; Sort; Filter
+Tags: Test Offline Workflow with AndroidStudio; Responsive Tables; Isotope; Sort; Filter

+This files is are hosted on Github for test purpose.
+I am searching for a simple workflow for Offline Developement and versioning.

 Demo